descope-sample-apps/flask-react-sample-app/README.md

 ## Installing Dependencies 🛠️

-In the root directory of the project run the following to install all dependencies: ```npm run setup```
+In the root directory of the project, run the following to install all dependencies: ```npm run setup```

 ### Frontend Setup